Krasko25/Obsidian-Sync/Archive/diary.md

 - I completed all of my 3 main goal for today (sleep, math and the book);
 - I was not lying to myself today;
 - I had a good training;
-- Time that is spend with my friends is a good spent time.
+- Time that is spent with my friends is a good spent time.

 By the way, one of the problems that is in my way of falling asleep at the right time is my habit of writing my daily notes at the very end of the day.
 Feel free to stick at me if I didn't send my daily note until 9:00 pm (6pm GMT).
 ==January 26th, 2024==